lmangall/enterprise_decision_tracker/Docs/FormValidation.md

 4. **Target Date**: No specific validation rules are applied, but it's displayed as a read-only field once a date is selected.
 It's an difficult field to manage due to the type (text, iso...) and differences between db and React.

 5. **Status**: Required field.
 The form will show an error message ("Status is required") if this field is not selected.
-TODO: get rid of the error message: anyway the user has "pending" by default... (sorry, short on time)
+TODO: get rid of the error message: anyway the user has "pending" by default... (sorry, short on time).
+When the status is set to "completed" the user is invited (toast) to add a comment

+6. **Comment**:  The comments filled is only shown when the status is set to "completed".

+7. **Goal met**:  Disable the Goal Met Switch: The switch to toggle goal_met is visible only whenthe status is set to "completed." toggling it is optional.

 ### Explanation of React Hook